5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/README.md

 - Using **OpenCore** (requires Debug version and working config): enable Misc > Debug > `SysReport` Quirk.
 The DSDT will be dumped during next boot.

 ### Included Hotpatches
 Listed below are all SSDTs contained in this chapter.
-Search for the listed terms in your system's `DSDT`.
+Use the listed search terms to check your system's `DSDT`.
 If you can't find the term/device/hardware-ID, you can add it with the corresponding SSDT.
 In any case, read the instructions first, to find out if you really need it and how to apply it.
 If there's no search term listed further analysis of the `DSDT` is required to apply the hotpatch.

 #### Functional SSDTs
 Listed below are SSDTs which add or enable devices and features in macOS.